browngraphicslab/TicTacToe/README.md

 After making your changes, you'll need to compile ([transpile](https://howtodoinjava.com/typescript/transpiler-vs-compiler/)) your code and start the server.
 Run `npm run make` in the command line from the root folder of the project and go to http://localhost:1050/tic-tac-toe/stencil.

-Once you're super familiar with those, you can consider exploring the rest of the code base.
-Note that a lot of the configuration files in the root directory are not important to know at this point, but if you have the time, you're encouraged to get to know them on your own or to ask one of the team leads.

 ## How to Play

 X is given the first move, and the game will internally keep track of turns.
 Click on the desired square to move, or